What is API Testing?

-- There is no GUI available to test the application which makes difficult to give input values
+- There is no GUI available to test the application, which makes it difficult to give input values

-- Validating and Verifying the output in different system is little difficult for testers
+- Validating and Verifying the output in a different system is a little difficult for testers

-- Parameters selection and categorization is required to be known to the testers
+- Parameters selection and categorization are required to be known to the testers

 - Exception handling function needs to be tested

-API consists of a set of classes / functions / procedures which represent the business logic layer.
-If API is not tested properly, it may cause problems not only the API application but also in the calling application.
+API consists of a set of classes/functions/procedures representing the business logic layer.
+If API is not tested properly, it may cause problems not only in the API application but also in the calling application.
 It is an indispensable test in software engineering.